 The municipality launched the Environmental Management Forum which comprises of both internal and external stakeholders to address the environmental management programmes in a co-ordinated and integrated manner.
 Various consultations were made with Communities to educate them on the importance of wetlands.
 Working groups were formulated to represent the various zones.

-The municipality will be reviewing the Environmental Management Framework in the 2014-2015 financial year in order to comply with environmental legislation.
+The municipality is currently reviewing its Environmental Management Framework in order to comply with environmental legislation.
 The framework will cover the following:

 - Environmental Management System

 - The updated Environmental Management Policy

 - Environmental Management by-laws